1,000+ Opportunities

 Read the program handbook and the 2025 Marketing, Education, and Outreach Plan .

-Based on current listing details, eligibility includes: Must reside in top 25% most disadvantaged communities per CalEnviroScreen, be a billing customer of PG&E, SCE, or SDG&E, and meet income qualifications per CARE/FERA guidelines.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Must reside in top 25% most disadvantaged communities per CalEnviroScreen, be a billing customer of PG&E, SCE, or SDG&E, and meet income qualifications per CARE/FERA guidelines.
+Confirm the full requirements in the official notice before applying.

-The current target date is January 1, 2030.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Disadvantaged Communities – Single Family Solar Homes Program (DAC-SASH) are due January 1, 2030.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.